Kmino-io/kmino-website/src/content/blog/js-ts-development.md

 In future posts we’ll dig deeper into things like `extends` vs `implements`, protected vs private, and how to mix OOP and functional styles when it actually makes sense.

-Until then, if this resonated, drop us a line at **read@kmino.io** with what you’d like us to cover next.
+Until then, if this resonated, drop us a line at our [LinkedIn](https://www.linkedin.com/company/kminotech/) with what you’d like us to cover next.

 ---